ietf-wg-spice/draft-ietf-spice-glue-id/draft-ietf-spice-glue-id.md

 and documents that specify External Identifiers MUST do so with lowercase letters.
 Always using the canonical form of these URNs means that code performing comparisons need not be aware of whether External Identifiers are case-sensitive or not;
-case-sensitive comparisons can always be performed.
+case-sensitive comparisons can always be performed on the namespace specific string.

 While the original representation of some External Identifiers may contain characters that are ignored, these MUST be omitted when used in GLUE URNs.